 This content has been translated automatically

-A 20-year-old man was arrested for selling Bibles and spent nine years in six different concentration camps (born in 1916 in Kiel, died in 1992 in Schwalmtal)
+A 20-year-old man is arrested for selling Bibles and spends nine years in six different concentration camps (born in 1916 in Kiel, died in 1992 in Schwalmtal)

 RW 0058 43361 0076 Portait Hans Rassmanns